-Mindful Money will develop a programme, working with fund managers, the Shareholders Association and the Corporate Governance Forum, to strengthen governance of New Zealand companies and raise social and environmental disclosure, standards and performance.
+Mindful Money plans to develop a programme, working with fund managers, the Shareholders Association and the Corporate Governance Forum, to strengthen governance of New Zealand companies and raise corporate standards for social and environmental disclosure, policies and performance.

 5. Strengthening the RI Framework

-Mindful Money aims to build a movement of educated and active investors who want to invest responsibly, and who are prepared to take action to support the development of a stronger RI sector.
-We will advocate strongly through all available channels, including social media, to raise public awareness of the funds and managers who exemplify best practice, and aim to work collaboratively with others in the investment sector to publicise and grow RI.
+Through its outreach and public engagement, Mindful Money is building a movement of educated and active investors who want to invest ethically and responsibly.
+We will advocate strongly through all available channels, including social media, to raise public awareness about the benefits of investing ethically.
+Mindful Money will profile the fund providers that exemplify best practice, and will work collaboratively with others in the investment sector to raise standards and grow the ethical investment movement.

-Mindful Money seeks to strengthen standards and the credibility of RI, working with RIAA and others, and to counter greenwashing and misleading claims.
+Mindful Money seeks to strengthen standards and the credibility of RI, working with RIAA, FMA, Consumer NZ, Commission for Financial Capability (CFFC) and others to counter greenwashing and misleading claims.